 More importantly though, the audience trusts the person and would happily follow certain directions given to them by the influencer if relevant and non-spammy.

-This lends itself really well to selling a specific product or service offer on commission; it doesn't work as well with one-on-one types of discounts or perks as the affiliate will have no control over the individual people they are talking to.
+This lends itself really well to selling a specific product or service offered on commission; it doesn't work as well with one-on-one types of discounts or perks as the affiliate will have no control over the individual people they are talking to.

 They will be mass communicating essentially.